-The mass found in the gastrointestinal tract, most commonly the stomach is a bezoar.
+A mass found in the gastrointestinal tract, most commonly the stomach, is called a bezoar.
 The partially digested or undigested mass of material may consist of hair (called trichobezoars), plant materials (fiber from fruits or vegetables (called phytobezoars) and even drugs (particularly antacids).
 These balls of hair or food cannot pass through narrow openings in the digestive tract and get stuck.
 While most bezoars do pass through the system without treatment, some need to be broken down with an ingested agent or removed surgically as they can become so large that it can be life-threatening.

 Bezoars in Cats